presnick/ProgramsInformationPeople/_sources/APIsWithOAuth/TwitterAPI.rst

 * You will need to add a mobile phone number to your Twitter account in order to register an application (this is a new requirement).
 If you don't feel comfortable doing this, you can get a Google Voice number at this url: ``https://support.google.com/voice/answer/115061?hl=en`` -- you will have to authorize your phone number by typing in a text message code that you receive in order to register a Twitter application.

-Once you're done setting up your application, you should see something like this:

-.. img::Figures/finishedtwitterapp.png

 The ``oauth_with_twitter.py`` code is below.
 It's lengthy, so it may be easier to open the file yourself on Canvas and examine it in a code editor.

 .. sourcecode:: python